 The main campus of UW-Platteville is located in the southwest quadrant of the city of Platteville.

-Spanning over 330 acres, the main campus includes over 30 buildings in a park-like setting.
+Spanning over 821 acres, the campus includes 20 academic and student services buildings, and 13 residental facilities.
 Over the last decade, there has been extensive facility development on the campus.
-New buildings since 1997 include the Children’s Center, the Markee Pioneer Student Center, the greenhouse and adjacent gardens, Southwest Hall, Roundtree Commons and Engineering Hall.
+New buildings since 1997 include the Children’s Center, the Markee Pioneer Student Center, the greenhouse and adjacent gardens, Southwest Hall, Rountree Commons, and Engineering Hall.

-Pioneer Farm, located about five miles southeast of the city of Platteville, is the university’s 450-acre systems research and education facility.
-Pioneer Farm features newly constructed buildings, including the Agriculture Technology Center, the Cooper Living and Learning Center, the Swine Center and the Dairy Center.
-The farm enterprise includes dairy, swine and beef herds plus corn, soybean and alfalfa cropping.
-Pioneer Farm is a key component of the Wisconsin Agricultural Stewardship Initiative, a statewide collaboration between producers, state government and the UW System to evaluate best management practices in Wisconsin and form policies based on practices that will enhance the environment and produce a profit for the producer.
+Pioneer Farm, located about five miles southeast of the city of Platteville, is the university’s 400-acre systems research and education facility.
+Pioneer Farm features newly constructed buildings, including the Agriculture Technology Center, the Cooper Living and Learning Center, the Swine Center, and the Dairy Center.
+The farm enterprise includes dairy, swine, and beef herds plus corn, soybean, and alfalfa cropping.
+Pioneer Farm is a key component of the Wisconsin Agricultural Stewardship Initiative, a statewide collaboration between producers, state government, and the UW System to evaluate best management practices in Wisconsin and form policies based on practices that will enhance the environment and produce a profit for the producer.
 Pioneer Farm has developed to provide agricultural and environmental research in a production setting representative of Southwest Wisconsin and the Upper Mississippi Basin loess hills.

 UW-Platteville also has facilities which can transmit or receive full motion or compressed video to or from anywhere in the world.
 Two distance education classrooms in Ottensman and Engineering Halls, are used primarily by the College of Engineering, Mathematics and Science, and third is used within Pioneer Tower by the College of Business, Industry, Life Science and Agriculture.
 A fourth facility is at the Pioneer Farm.